brightonmike/Bullets-Sass/README.md

 }
 ```

 You shouldn't try to use one container to handle all your grids, or try to recreate a 12 column grid using CSS grid.
 Instead, use the mixin to help you create containers on parent elements such as whole pages.
+The Bullets CSS Grid auto-fills.

 *Variables*
 The mixin affects the following variables so you can define grid containers on the fly.